 Healthwatch England is the national consumer champion in health and care and must be consulted on the strategic plan.
 It has significant statutory powers to ensure the voice of the consumer is strengthened.
 It challenges and holds to account commissioners, the Regulator and Providers of health and social care services.
 Healthwatch

 - Identifies common problems with health and social care based on people’s experiences

 - Recommends changes to health and social care services that they know will benefit people

 - Hold those services and decision makers to account and demands action.

 As a statutory watchdog, their role is to ensure that health and social care services, and the government, put people at the heart of their care.

 The Care Act states that a Local Authority must consider cooperating with Social Housing Providers in order to exercise its care and support duties.
 An authority must do this in particular when protecting adults at risk of harm and neglect and when identifying and sharing lessons to be learned from cases of serious abuse or neglect.

 5.12.1 Social housing providers

-Registered with, and regulated, by the Homes and Communities Agency.
+Registered with, and regulated, by the Homes England and Regulator of Social Housing.
 They are also known as registered providers of social housing (RPs) or registered social landlords (RSLs).
 They include local authority landlords, arm’s length management organisations (ALMOs) that manage council housing stock, private for-profit or not-for-profit housing providers, and voluntary sector providers such as alms houses.
 Most not-for-profit RPs are also known as housing associations.